-Broom plants are small to medium-sized shrubs with evergreen or deciduous foliage.
+Broom plants are small- to medium-sized shrubs with evergreen or deciduous foliage that grow quickly in a lax, bushy habit.
 Leaves are green and small, usually lanceolate.
-The two main species that share the common name Broom are Cytisus and Genista.
+The two main species that share the common name broom are Cytisus and Genista.
 Both look very similar.
-The main difference is Genistas are more tolerant of lime in water and soil.
-From the Fabaceae (legume) or Leguminosae (pea) family, broom plants bear pea-like flowers in shades of yellow as well as cream, rose, crimson, orange, mauve, lavender, and brownish-red.
-It grows quickly in a lax, bushy habit generally six to eight feet tall and five to six feet wide depending on the variety.
+The main difference is that Genistas are more tolerant of lime in water and soil.

 Broom Plant Care

 Brooms grow best in an open area with full sun, though they will tolerate some shade.
 Follow the light and location directions for the specific variety.
-Overall, too much shade tends to make broom plants leggy and less plentiful in bloom.
+Overall, too much shade tends to make broom plants leggy with fewer blooms.

 Establish in well-drained loam or poor soil (clay, sand, or loam).
 Acidic soil is best.
 Cytisus dislikes alkaline/chalky soils and Genista tolerates lime more easily.
-Sweet broom can thrive in poor soil, through drought and neglect, and can even fix the nitrogen in the soil with fibrous, fast-growing stabilizing roots.
+Broom can thrive in poor soil, through drought and neglect, and can even fix the nitrogen in the soil with fibrous, fast-growing stabilizing roots.

 Temperature and Humidity

-- Cytisus x kewensis reaches two feet tall and is ideal for rock gardens.
+- Cytisus x kewensis (Kew broom) reaches 2 feet tall and is ideal for rock gardens.
 This wide, low-growing shrub displays pale yellow to creamy white flowers in spring.

-- Cytisus ‘Lena’ is another dwarf variety and grows four feet tall.
+- Cytisus x 'Lena' (Lena scotch broom) a dwarf variety that grows 4 feet tall.
 Foliage is deep green and flowers are ruby red and yellow through spring and early summer.
-This compact variety is sometimes sold as C. 'Volcano.'

-- Cytisus x praecox (Warminster Broom) grows to five feet tall offering pale yellow flowers in early May.
+- Cytisus x praecox (Warminster broom) is a hybrid that grows to 5 feet tall offering pale yellow flowers in early May.

-- Cytisus racemosus nana (dwarf yellow broom) has so many yellow flowers from spring to summer they nearly cover the whole plant.
-Good for creating a hedge in dry conditions, this 10-foot-tall plant is also known as hedge broom.
-The dwarf variety reaches about five feet tall and also grows well in containers.
+- Cytisus racemosus nana (dwarf yellow broom) reaches about 5 feet in height and also grows well in containers.
+It has so many yellow flowers from spring to summer they nearly cover the whole plant.

 Genista Plant Varieties